calscoo/portfolio/hugo/content/resume.md

   * ### Cloud Technologies

     * Expertise in Amazon Web Services (AWS) including services like EC2, S3, AWS SecretsManager, Route53, IAM, RDS, and Lambda.
+    * Profienct in Kubernetes Cluster Management including tuning nodes and deployments for optimal efficiency.

   * ### Infrastructure as Code

-  * Proficient in using Terraform and Ansible for infrastructure automation.
+    * Proficient in using Terraform and Ansible.
     * Experience with AWS CloudFormation.
-  * Familiarity with Kubernetes for container orchestration.

   * ### Continuous Integration/Delivery

-    * Solid experience in Jenkins for automating deployments and building testing pipelines.
+    * Proficient in Jenkins, Travis CI, and GitHub Actions.

   * ### Containerization

     * Skilled in Docker, Docker Compose, and Portainer for creating and managing containers.
-    * Experience in Kubernetes ServiceAccount authentication for microservices.

   * ### Programming and Scripting

-    * Proficient in Java for backend development and Bash for scripting.
+    * Proficient in Java.
-    * Comfortable with Python and other scripting languages.
+    * Proficient in Python and Bash.
     * Comfortable with Golang.
     * Experienced in Object-Oriented Programming (OOP).

   * ### Monitoring and Security

-    * Experience with CloudWatch, Kibana, Datadog, Loggly, and PagerDuty for system monitoring.
+    * Proficient with CloudWatch, Kibana, Datadog, Loggly, and PagerDuty for system monitoring.
-    * Expertise in security best practices including IAM policies, user management, and VPCs.
+    * Expertise in security best practices and an InfoSec participant.
-    * Proficient in managing secrets using AWS Secrets Manager and Kubernetes.

   * ### Database Management

-    * Familiarity with RDS & DocDB snapshot management and MySQL for data management.
+    * Proficient with RDS & DocDB snapshot management
+    * Comfortable with MySQL.

   * ### Communication and Collaboration

     * Excellent communication skills with a proven track record of collaborating with cross-functional teams.
-    * Experience in developing custom integrations for Microsoft Teams and Slack.
+    * Proficient in developing custom integrations for Microsoft Teams and Slack.

   * ### Other

     * Knowledge of advanced computer repair related to hardware and software.
+    * Experience with FreeNAS and TrueNAS
+    * Expertise in Linux OS
+    * Proficient in ZFS
-    * Proficient in using Angular and Nginx for web development.
+    * Experience with using Angular and Nginx for web development.
-    * Experience in OpenStack for managing cloud computing platforms.
+    * Experience with OpenStack for managing cloud computing platforms.

 ## Certificates & Achievements